• How Are the Danner Novels Different?

 A: I have a general idea of what is supposed to be happening.
 For the ED6R chapter, I came up with a basic description of the action, something like, "Matt trains with an escape device he doubts will work properly."

 Individual chapters move the story along or introduce characters.
 I try to make each chapter a complete story, with a beginning, middle, and end.
-I often begin by having Danner describe the location.
+I begin by having Danner describe the location—briefly.
 Then one or more characters give him information, usually something that's going to present a problem.
 Matt figures out a solution, but the chapter often ends with a hint about the next problem.
 That's a technique we sneaky writers use to keep the reader awake and interested.

 Q: Forgive me, but your writing process doesn't sound very organized.

-Q: Why do writers like plot twists?
+Q: Why do authors like plot twists?

 Q: How are your Matt Danner novels different from other espionage fiction?